 After taking a lucid dream pill, lay quietly in bed incubating your lucid dream intention.
 The hypnagogia should come fast.
 Use it to visualize your desired dream scene and repeat in your mind the mantra: the next scene will be a dream...

 Contains 5-HTP, mugwort, huperzine-A, choline bitartrate and DHEA.

 As you return to sleep after taking a lucid dream pill, you are likely to experience vivid hypnagogia.
 Try to remain conscious and focused on the emerging dream scenes without "letting go" and drifting into a non-lucid state.
 Incubate the dream you desire.
 Hold onto it.

 You may run into more micro-awakenings, which is linked to increased sleep paralysis.
 How you view this depends on your attitude towards sleep paralysis in general.
 Some lucid dreamers actively pursue this state which acts as a gateway to instant lucid dreams.
 Others fear and shun it, the very thought of it filling them with dread.

 The key - in brief - is to remember that it's all a vivid trick of the mind and to mentally teleport your awareness into your desired lucid dream scene.
 Keep a cool head and avoid succumbing to fear.
 Sleep paralysis has led me to some pretty intense and creative lucid dreams.
 If you're not ready to tackle sleep paralysis head-on, that's totally ok.
 And if you choose to embrace this state as a lucid dreamer - good for you!

-Bear in mind that Galantamine as a dream enhancer should be used only occasionally.
+Bear in mind that huperzine-a and galantamine are acetylcholine esterase inhibitors and should only be used occasionally for dream enhancement.
 Trace amounts will remain in your system and a build-up could create unpleasant dream intensity, not to mention creating a higher tolerance for future use.
-So take it occasionally for some fascinating and memorable experiences which may well inspire your lucid dream life.
+Take it sporadically for some fascinating and memorable experiences to inspire your lucid dream life.